bibleexchange/courses/book-of-romans/001_doctrinal/702_law-holy-just-good.md

 ### Short Answer: No, The Law has a Good Purpose

-> vs. 7 ...
-God forbid.
+> vs. 7 &hellip; God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet.

 The main theme of chapter seven is the believer&apos;s relation to the law.
 The believer is united with Christ &quot;the new husband.&quot; When we are born we are bound to the law like as a marriage.
 To be free from the law, because the law will never die or change we must die.
 We become dead to the law by the body of Christ, which allows us to marry him that is raised from the dead, even Jesus Christ.
 We are delivered from the law to serve God in the newness of the Spirit, and not in the oldness of the letter.

 Serving in the oldness of the letter of the law did not make Paul righteous but rather exposed his unrighteousness, but it was not the cause of his sin.
 The Law, like a schoolmaster, taught him what was sin.
 By society's standards, Paul was not guilty unless he followed through on his lust, but the law communicated God's standards which by result exposed the depravity of his heart.
 "Thou shalt not covet" (v.7).
 How can I be told not to "want" something that is in my nature?
 The law requires exact and complete obedience without exception.
 In the light of the law of a Holy God, sin is utterly and completely exposed wherever it can be found.